 Flywheel lets you pay by two ways: either pay yourself or let your client make payments once they take over the site (note: you can also add a site to bulk plans you already have).

 Once you decide how you want to pay, you’re free to choose a plan and after that… it’s creation time.
 I like that Flywheel has made it easy for people who want to start a demo of the service, and the setup makes a lot of sense for freelancers.
 But it since not all users will land on the the ricing page before beginning having the plans information accessible during the signup process would be nice.

 Here are the current plans for Flywheel.
 They offer fully managed WordPress hosting plans build on the Google Cloud platform.
 So server settings are configured and WordPress already installed when you signup.

-For this review I’ve chosen the Personal Plan.
+For this review I’ve chosen the Starter Plan.
 Flywheel has an adequate set of resources, it’s a little more expensive than the competition but it has SSL included and the option for CDN is affordable enough.
 The only real drawback of their plans is the limited storage space, which for most blogs won’t be an issues but could become a problem for medium to large sites (specifically resource heavy or high traffic sites).